What’s on TV this Christmas 2019?

 Airs: 29th-30th December at 9pm

-The Christmas interval wouldn’t be full with out a new status drama from the BBC – and this yr we’ll be handled to a historic sequence primarily based on an notorious 1960’s scandal.
+The Christmas interval wouldn’t be full with out a new status drama from the BBC – and this 12 months we’ll be handled to a historic collection based mostly on an notorious 1960’s scandal.

-The six-parter, which boasts a formidable solid together with Sophie Cookson, James Norton, Ellie Bamber and Ben Miles, focuses on the lady on the coronary heart of the Profumo Affair – Christine Keeler.
+The six-parter, which boasts a powerful solid together with Sophie Cookson, James Norton, Ellie Bamber and Ben Miles, focuses on the girl on the coronary heart of the Profumo Affair – Christine Keeler.
 It tells a human story concerning the sexual and cultural politics of an iconic second in historical past.

 Bancroft – ITV